claimskg/claimskg-explorer/README.md

 **Note that neither node or angular are required to make the build work on the server side, it is only required to generate the build, so the server has no needs to install these components.**

-##Deploy the build on your server :
+## Deploy the build on your server :

 Once you’ve got the build, install it on your web server directory.
 Now, you have to configure your server in a way that the routed apps fallback to index.html.

-This part depends on your web server technology, you can find the appropriate method for your server here : https://angular.io/guide/deployment#fallback-configuration-examples
+This part depends on your web server technology, you can find the appropriate method for your server [here](https://angular.io/guide/deployment#fallback-configuration-examples)

 In your configuration, don’t forget to specify the subfolder of the build, for example, here is the .htaccess configuration with an apache web server :